 What I wanted to get across to these students is that they are going to be in charge of the web, and need to see it as a place that carries on the spirit of that initial idea, and also that taking care of the web is more than using it, they need to be active as not only makers, but defenders of it.

 The web- still a Wow place that says to me..
 Enquire Within Upon Anything (even things we cannot imagine).
 I closed with a statement recently blogged by David Wiley I intend to reuse a lot (no paradox there):

 I pair that quote with what has been (for me personally) my most profound realization in all the years I’ve worked on open ““ “openness facilitates the unexpected.”

 I am in this web stuff for all the stuff that amps up the unexpected, the amazing part of stories I collect — and David’s closing paragraph, more gold from the bag

 If we succeed in broadly deploying this open content infrastructure, it will empower and enable people to do things we can’t even imagine today ““ the same way an open communications infrastructure (read: the Internet) allowed people to create things we could never have imagined a few decades ago.
 Think of the incredible things that have emerged in the past 10 years alone because creative people can now assume the broad deployment and adoption of the open communications infrastructure called the Internet.
 Imagine what they’ll do when they can make the same assumptions about the open content infrastructure.
 You really can’t ““ and that’s the beauty of it.

-The post "Digging Myself Out of the Blog Hole" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2013/03/blog-hole/) on March 9, 2013.
+The post "Digging Myself Out of the Blog Hole" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2013/03/blog-hole/) on March 9, 2013.